GET TAX RELIEF NOW!

 Common Mistakes and How to Avoid Them

-• Leaving off key identifiers such as the California corporation number, FEIN, or Secretary of State file number
+• Missing Identification Numbers: Always include the California corporation number, Federal EIN, and Secretary of State file number to avoid processing delays.

 What Happens After You File